 Technology-based HR platforms are driving employee engagement and, as a result, are steadily increasing the amount of feedback employers must take into consideration.
 These new software systems and product features are moving away from management and toward the employee as the designated user; making HR a more data-driven, open and collaborative process.

 As more socially-minded millennials enter the workforce and as the job market booms, employees are coming to terms with their newly-discovered bargaining power.
 Dissatisfied with your current company culture?
 Move on to the next one!

 Employees are becoming more like consumers of work, with the onus placed on brands to attract and retain the top talent.
 Just like consumers, if workers are dissatisfied with the experience offered by the company, they will switch.
-Job hopping is indeed rampant, and in 2016, retaining employees will be one of the main issues facing HR teams.
+Job hopping is indeed rampant and retaining employees will be one of the main issues facing HR teams.

 To alleviate this major concern, many companies will look to employee well-being and other engagement tools to better understand how to motivate and maintain their existing workforce.
 But if your organization is a technology lagger, then you are missing out on key data points to better manage your workforce’s needs and expectations of you.

 To fully understand how to collect, analyze and leverage the data, HR professionals need to be aware of the various technologies and tools available to them; including the top three disruptive HR technology trends.